libnyanpasu/libnyanpasu.github.io/tutorial/install.md

 Download the latest version of `Clash.Nyanpasu_x64.app.tar.gz` (Intel CPU) or `Clash.
 Nyanpasu.aarch64.app.tar.gz` (M-series CPUs) and install it normally.

-If you encounter installation problems, please refer to [Frequently Asked Questions](...). /others/faq).
+If you encounter installation issues, please refer to [FAQ](../others/faq).

 ## Linux